Raunak-2323/CARRY/README.md

-AutoVal AI – A Machine Learning Based Car Price Prediction System
+# AutoVal AI – A Machine Learning Based Car Price Prediction System
-# 🚗 Car Price Prediction using Machine Learning

 This project predicts the **selling price of used cars** using real-world data and machine learning models.
 It includes a complete ML pipeline — from **data cleaning** to **model building**, **evaluation**, and **saving the trained model** for future use.